khezen/bulklog/README.md

 * **retention_period**: `{duration}`
   * if an output is unavailable, **retention_period** set how long *bulklog* tries to output data to this output
   * if the output is unavailable for too long, **retention_period** ensure that *bulklog* will not accumulate too much data and will be able to serve other outputs.
+* **shards**: the number of shards to allocate this index to.
+Check [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/scale.html) to learn more about it.
 * **schemas**: `{map of schema configurations by schema name}`

 #### schema